AgnieszkaRosner/be_healty_hackaton_proposal/README.md

 For sake of quick and reliable project implementation lets use what We are good at:

-- Back End: Java, Python, NodeJs, Rust (becouse I am in love with her...).
+- Back End: Java, Python, NodeJs, Rust (bacouse I am in love with her...).
 Choose one.
 - DB MySql, for back end approach, MongoDb plus SQLite for Navigation Services
 - Fron End: Angular7, Rx, Material.
 Lets start web frinedly, then going mobile if We have more time and people resources.
 - Navigation Services: Rust, C, C++, has to be fast to calculate in real time.
 Java at least.